Litoria citropa

 Description

 A large species of frog reaching up to 6.5 cm in body length.
 It has a light or dark brown back, sometimes with small darker spots and several small green patches.
 The sides are green.
 There is a dark brown stripe from the tip of the snout to past the arm, above which there is a narrow white stripe that becomes mottling on the sides.
 The belly is white.
 The pupil is horizontal and the iris is gold.
 The armpits, groin, and inner sides of the lower legs are bright red.
 Fingers are unwebbed and toes are half webbed, both with large discs.
+A taxonomic revision of the Australian treefrogs published in June 2025 has suggested that this species be placed in the genus Dryopsophus, resulting in the proposed species name of Dryopsophus citropa.

 Breeding Biology